jonryley/genesis-arc-crm-process/README.md

 # Summit
 ## The Gated Business Lifecycle for Predictable, Scalable Growth
-### A commercial operating system for predictable scalable growth.---
+### A commercial operating system for predictable scalable growth.

+---

 The Summit Framework drives decisions.